 In 2012 the MANVI Program [DoD fact sheet, .pdf file] was renewed, expanded, and extended again in 2014.
 The program currently has an expiration date of 30 September 2016 unless

 - the Secretary of Defense extends the cutoff date or

 - the President of the United States negates the Executive Order that is in effect stating the US is “engaged in armed conflict with a hostile foreign force”.

-The current MANVI program offers enlistment / commissioning opportunities to up to 1,500 legal non-citizens who have skills in a designated foreign language (I’m given to understand that of that total, billets are limited to about 90 per language) for which there is a critical need, or are licensed health care professionals who meet Army standards.
+The current MANVI program offers enlistment / commissioning opportunities to up to 1,500 legal non-citizens who have skills in a designated foreign language for which there is a critical need or are licensed health care professionals who meet Army standards.
 Actually, candidates required to meet a higher standard are in some categories - they must have a high school diploma, score 50 or higher on the Armed Forces Qualification Test and must not require an enlistment waiver for any kind of previous misconduct.

 As well, immigrants recruited for special professions must be practitioners in good standing.